Texas PERSONAL INJURY

 A spinal cord injury can cause a permanent loss of bodily functions and mobility to victims, and they can have an overwhelming emotional and financial impact on victims’ families.

-Houston injury attorney Tony Malley understands that no amount of money can reverse the damage of spinal cord injuries, but Mr. Malley can help you pursue the financial compensation you and your family need for medical expenses, lifestyle modifications and general peace of mind.
+Beaumont injury attorney Tony Malley understands that no amount of money can reverse the damage of spinal cord injuries, but Mr. Malley can help you pursue the financial compensation you and your family need for medical expenses, lifestyle modifications and general peace of mind.

 Spinal cord injuries are most often the result of a sudden, forceful impact that jars all or part of your spinal cord, from the base of your brain through your neck and down to the upper portion of your lower back.
 Spinal cord injuries are commonly the result of accidents triggered by negligence, including: